positron-solutions/elisp-repo-kit/.github/pull_request_template.md

 1. **Allow maintainers to make changes to your pull request** (there's a checkbox)
-1. Once the pull request has been approved, you will be thanked and observe your changes applied with authorshi, signature, and sign-off in the git log
+1. Once the pull request has been approved, you will be thanked and observe your changes applied with authorship, signature, and sign-off in the git log